petershin/liferay-learn/docs/courses/latest/en/liferay-administrator.md

 ---
 # Liferay Administrator

 Is your Liferay instance installed?
 Now what?
-Whether you're on LXC, LXC-SM, or self-hosted, this course covers administering your Liferay installation.
+Whether you're on Liferay SaaS, PaaS, or self-hosted, this course covers administering your Liferay installation.
 You'll learn

 - The difference between System Settings, Virtual Instances, and System Settings
 - How to make Liferay send notification emails